hashimotoshumpei/GenoSee/README.md

 | chr02 | chr02_6600182 | 6600182 |   ./.   |   1/0   |   0/0   |
 |  ...  |      ...      |   ...   |   ...   |   ...   |   ...   |

+>[!IMPORTANT]
-Note: In this version of GenoSee, multi-allelic sites are NOT supported (i.e., genotypes such as 0/2 and 1/3 are not allowed for analysis).
+>In this version of GenoSee, multi-allelic sites are NOT supported (i.e., genotypes such as 0/2 and 1/3 are not allowed for analysis).

-To remove multi-allelic sites from an original VCF, you can use bcftools (https://samtools.github.io/bcftools/bcftools.html).
+>To remove multi-allelic sites from an original VCF, you can use bcftools (https://samtools.github.io/bcftools/bcftools.html).

-`bcftools view --max-alleles 2 input.vcf.gz`
+>`bcftools view --max-alleles 2 input.vcf.gz`

 ### Options